-7. Secret Agent Messages with Lemon Juice - Paint with lemon juice on paper.
-The juice dries clear, but if you cook the paper at 350 degrees for a few minutes, your super secret spy message "magically" reappears.
+7. Secret Agent Messages with Lemon Juice – Try painting with lemon juice on paper.
+The lemon juice dries clear, but if you cook the paper at 350 degrees for a few minutes, your super secret spy message “magically” reappears.

 8. Condensed Milk Paintings – Combine condensed milk and liquid watercolors/food coloring.
 Paint.
 The colors will look super glossy and thick.

 9. Saran Wrap Painting – Paint with watercolor paints on thick paper.
 Cover with saran wrap and move the saran wrap around to make designs.
 Let dry, then remove the saran wrap.
 Lovely.